hifreedo/up9rade/_posts/2018-08-26-what-is-image-jpeg-heif-grade-1.md

 ---
 layout: post
-title: What is an image file
+title: What is image file [grade 1]
 ---

 # What Is An Image File (JPEG)